GAMS-dev/studio/README.md

 GAMS_DISTRIB_API=$$GAMS_DISTRIB/apifiles/C/api
 ```

 Then perform a 'Build All' operation (Build->Build All) to build the project.
-Finally, the GAMS Studio can be executed by triggering the Run button or by pressing 'Ctrl+R'.
+Finally, the GAMS Studio can be executed by triggering Run button or pressing 'Ctrl+R'.